kmalinich/m35080_Read_BitBang/README.md

 # m35080_Read_BitBang
-This default Skech now reads the full memory.
-The read begins, after any kind of serial data is transmitted to the arduino (e.g just press the space bar and hit enter).
+This default Skech now reads the full memory of EEPROM chips of the m35080 family like M35080, 08ODOWQ, M35080VP and 35080V6. </br> The read begins, after any kind of serial data is transmitted to the arduino (e.g just press the space bar and hit enter).

-Secure Incremental Memory rages from 0x00 till 0x1F
+Secure Incremental Memory rages from 0x00 till 0x1F</br>
 Standard Mempory ranges from 0x20 till 0x3FF

+## Arduino
+I used an arduino micro, but any arduino which supports SPI is fine.
+Just switch the board in the arduino IDE.

+## M35080 EEPROM
+A datasheet is included in this repo.
+Connect Chipselect, Clock, In, Out, Vcc(5V) and Vss accordingly.
+Make sure, that max. current never exceeds 10mA.

 ## Write to Memory (0x20 till 0x3FF)
 You can write to memory using the write_8() function.